vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 You might be wondering why we need refs with the `.value` instead of plain variables.
 To explain that, we will need to briefly discuss how Vue's reactivity system works.

-When you use a ref in the template, and changes the ref's value later, Vue automatically detects the change and updates the DOM accordingly.
+When you use a ref in a template, and change the ref's value later, Vue automatically detects the change and updates the DOM accordingly.
 This is made possible with a dependency-tracking based reactivity system.
 When a component is rendered for the first time, Vue **tracks** every ref that was used during the render.
-Later on, when a ref is mutated, it will **trigger** re-render for components that are tracking it.
+Later on, when a ref is mutated, it will **trigger** a re-render for components that are tracking it.

 In standard JavaScript, there is no way to detect the access or mutation of plain variables.
-But we can intercept a property's get and set operations.
+However, we can intercept the get and set operations of an object's properties using getter and setter methods.

 The `.value` property gives Vue the opportunity to detect when a ref has been accessed or mutated.
 Under the hood, Vue performs the tracking in its getter, and performs triggering in its setter.
 Conceptually, you can think of a ref as an object that looks like this: